Murders of Ayşenur Halil and İkbal Uzuner

-Ayşenur Halil and İkbal Uzuner (both aged 19) were murdered by Semih Çelik (19) within a half hour of each other on 4 October 2024 in Istanbul, Turkey.
-The public murder–suicide, during which Çelik threw İkbal Uzuner's severed head off the Walls of Constantinople in front of her mother before committing suicide by jumping, sparked protests about femicide in Turkey.
+Ayşenur Halil and İkbal Uzuner (both aged 19) were murdered by Semih Çelik (19) within a half hour of each other on 4 October 2024 in Istanbul, Türkiye.
+The public murder–suicide, during which Çelik threw İkbal Uzuner's severed head off the Walls of Constantinople in front of her mother before committing suicide by jumping, sparked protests about femicide in Türkiye.

 Background

 Semih Çelik, a 19-year-old who worked as a butcher, had been treated in a mental hospital five times in 2024 due to psychiatric illnesses.
 He had been reported missing twice, and had attempted suicide once.
 He had no prior criminal record.
 A detailed search of his home uncovered a sketch drawing resembling the dismembered body of İkbal Uzuner.
 According to a statement by his father, Adem Çelik, his son was Uzuner's classmate and had been receiving treatment in a mental hospital due to his psychiatric problems.